JeanBaptisteServais/Jojo-detector-/README.md

 <h4>Delete background</h4>

 Here we try to recup the object in a background different from a white background

+We can do better (like crop object detection who's separate object for a detection)

 <h4>repair multiple object</h4>